MAsecurity/Etch-a-Sketch/README.md

 - DOM manipulation:
   I learned how to interact with the Document Object Model (DOM) to dynamically update the user interface and create interactive features.
 - Events:
-  implementing mouseover and click events allowed me to respond to user actions effectively, enabling drawing functionality based on user interactions.
+  Implementing mouseover and click events allowed me to respond to user actions effectively, enabling drawing functionality based on user interactions.
 - CSS Grid:
   CSS Grid was utilized to create the grid-based layout, which efficiently arranged the square divs to form the drawing board.
 - User Input Handling: